 Noticing error code 229 on your Lennox® furnace?

-It’s important to have a pro like one from Comfort Masters Service Experts in Wheeling work on repairing or replacing this part.
+It’s important to let a professional like one from Comfort Masters Service Experts in Wheeling handle repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like the one you’re experiencing.

-We want you to be fully content with our furnace repair in Wheeling.
+We want you to be completely content with our furnace repair in Wheeling.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Your low pressure switch may not be operating correctly if your furnace inducer motor begins in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds afterward.
+Your low pressure switch may not be operating correctly if your furnace inducer motor starts up in high speed and high ignition, then slows down and shifts into low-fire mode about 30 seconds afterward.

 You may see fast flashes or an alternating slow flash as it tells you a fault code.